ringos/nfc-parser/README.md

 This repository is the PyTorch implementation of our ACL-2022 [paper]

-Source code for ``Investigating Non-local Features for Neural Constituency Parsing''.
+Source code for Investigating Non-local Features for Neural Constituency Parsing.

 ## Contents
 1. [Introduction](#Introduction)